Webbgaraget/threewp_broadcast/readme.txt

 == Changelog ==

+= 2.22 20140xxx =
+* New: Broadcast file checksum info, for debugging purposes.

 = 2.21 20140422 =
 * New: Custom roles are accepted.
 * New: Broadcast Data check checks that the table has the ID column.